Day Trips from Prague

 Frequently Asked Questions

-Is Český Krumlov realistic as a day trip?
+Is Český Krumlov realistic as a day trip from Prague?